-The health care sector is one of the world's largest industries and shows excellent growth opportunities.
+The health care sector is one of the world's largest industries and we are convinced that it shows excellent growth opportunities.

-The main 8 are:
+The main growth factors are:

 - rising medical needs deriving from aging populations - the growing number of chronically ill and multimorbid patients - stronger demand for innovative products and therapies - advances in medical technology - the growing health consciousness, which increases the demand for health care services and facilities.